fsebentley/sunxi/configuration/README.md

 -> memstatic.log - output of a10-meminfo-static - info about memory

 -> modules.log - list of modules - recursive listing files available in /system/vendor/modules

+-> build*.prop - build.prop files from Android 4.0.3 and Android 4.1.1